+As your readers may wish to know whether o net the subjects of our solicitude be the same as yours, I am happy to be able to gratify them, having your queries and ours now before me; and, will is that "every heart knows its own troubles."
 We worry not ourselves about the Blue Ridge Railroad-we say nothing on the subject of Presidential Electors.
-We leave the magistracy as it is: the College in the hands of the Trustees, and the Free Schools to the care of the Legislature.
-Umph! says one, what then have you to complain about Why, my friend, we are troubled about many things.
-"We want the river opened from Granby to the old ford near the Columbia bridge; we want the Railroad bridge below Gadsden elevated much higher, so that steamers can pass under it; and finally we wish the Legislative Candidates to say whether they are in favor of law and order or not; as if they were such gumps to declare in favor | defences! of roudyism.
-Ha! ha! a pretty question that!
+We leave the magistracy as it is; the College in the hands of the Trustees, and the Free Schools to the care of the Legislature.
+Umph! says one, what then have you to complain about!
+Why, my friend, we are troubled about many things.
+"We want the river opened from Granby to the old ford near the Columbia bridge; we want the Railroad bridge below Gadaden elevated much higher, so that steamers can pass under it. and finally we wish the Legislative Candidates t say whether they are in favor of law and order or not; as if they were such gumps to declare in favor defences! of rowdyism.
+Hal ha! a pretty question that!
 The devil himself preached good doctrine in public.
-NICK BOTTOM.
-Yours, truly, of Kansas traitors transcended his instructions, and has been called on by the President for explanation We don't believe Col. Summer would thus blunder of his cause, be that cause religious or secular!
-On others, he may believe detrimental.
-This, and only close of that Territory is complete and all prosecu-
+Yours, touly, NICK BOTTOM.

-TEMPERANCE .-- The Greenville Temperance Convention assembled, as we learn from the Enterprise, on Wednesday last, Judge O'Neall presiding and Henry Summer, Esq., of Newberry, acting as Secretary.
-Delegates were present from Abbeville, Charleston, Marlboro, Sumter, Greenville, and other Districts.
+TEMPERANCE .---- The Greenville Temperance Convention assembled, as we learn from the Enterorise, on Wednesday last, Judge O'Neall presiding and Henry Summer, Esq., of Newberry, acting as Secretary.
+Delegates were present from Spartanburg, Union, York, Chester, Newberry, Abbeville, Charleston, Marlboro, Sumter, Greenville, and other Districte of Kansas traitors transcended his instructions, and has been called on by the President for explanation We don't believe Col. Summer would thus blunder 1 as to orders and ably serve the I have acted solely from a sens. of justice to myself and the Southern public, which has been so shamefully abused, and yet could got no proper hearing in any of the Northern journals.